top of page

 5. Holding the block adds a challenge that helps to build significant strength in the shoulders and upper back.

-Shoulder Press Prep (Bhujapidasana Prep) on Block
+Shoulder Press Prep (Bhujapidasana) on Block

 1. Place two support blocks on your mat and stand on them with your feet slightly wider than your hips.